ClickFunnels vs Landing Page (+ What to Use and When)

 3. When to Use ClickFunnels?

 You should use ClickFunnels if you want to automate your sales process but also gather precise data on each step of the customer’s journey to conversion.
-With ClickFunnels, you have an active sales software that observes the customer’s behavior at each stage of the funnel.

 In addition, it gives you the chance to adjust your offers based on this behavior and sell related services and products.